Noyce Residency Cohort

 Commitment

-In exchange for scholarship and stipend support, Noyce Scholars commit to teaching at a high-need school district for two years per year of funding, after completing the program and earning their initial science or math teacher certification.
+In exchange for scholarship and stipend support, Noyce Residents commit to teaching at a high-need school district for two years per year of funding, after completing the program and earning their initial science or math teacher certification.

 While the service commitment is to any high-need district in the U.S., please see the list of high-need schools in New York State.